TEST widget

 Key Takeaways

-Ogletree Deakins’ Seattle office will continue to monitor developments and will provide updates on the Healthcare, Wage and Hour, and Washington blogs.
+Ogletree Deakins’ Minneapolis office and Hospitality Practice Group will continue to monitor developments and will provide updates on the Hospitality, Minnesota, and Wage and Hour blogs as additional information becomes available.

 Follow and Subscribe